redpanda-data/redpanda/docs/www/upgrades.md

 # Post-upgrade actions
 Once the upgrade is done, you need to make sure that cluster is healthy.
-In order to check if the cluster is properly running, use command :
+In order to check if the cluster is properly running, use this command :
 ```bash
 rpk cluster info
 ```